310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Kanata %}
-umm… you said the work will be split between units, but… that just means the rogue will be all alone.
+umm… you said the work will be [split] between [units], but… that just means the rogue will be all [alone].

-isn’t it a little too cruel to make him work as much as us? well… i suppose he could manage it, anyway…
+isn’t it a little too [cruel] to make him work as much as [us]? well… i suppose he [could] manage it, anyway…

-but just because he could does not mean we should make him… it just does not seem right.
+but just because he [could] does not mean we should [make] him… it just does not [seem] right.
 {% endbubble %}

 {% bubble Chiaki %}